-It’s therefore important to check the policy wording carefully before buying, so you know what you are getting.
+It’s therefore important to check the policy wording carefully before buying.
+This way, you know what you are getting from the outset.

 Do I need to buy additional cover when renting a car?

-You don’t have to by law, a rental car should come with third-party car insurance as standard and a damage waiver – effectively covering any damage to the car you’re using at the time.
+You don’t have to purchase additional cover by law.
+A rental car should come with third-party car insurance as standard and a damage waiver.
+This will effectively cover any damage to the car you’re using at the time.

-But unless you have car hire excess insurance, you will still need to pay the stipulated excess in the case of any damage.
-So, excess insurance could save you a lot of money.
+However, unless you have car hire excess insurance, you will still need to pay the stipulated excess in the case of any damage.
+So excess insurance could save you a lot of money.

-However, the cover can also be expensive – particularly if you buy direct from the car hire provider – so weigh up the costs and risks involved.
+However, the cover can also be expensive, particularly if you buy direct from the car hire provider.
+You should make sure to always weigh up the costs and risks involved.